warthog37/tilted-gryphons.github.io/pages/raider-expectations.md

 ### Preparedness
 - You _must_ sign up for each raid every week with some sort of reaction.
 Look at the Raid Signups in Discord to do this.
+- You _must_ post int he Absent channel in Discord if you can't make a raid, a range of raids, or will be late.
 - You are expected to bring consumables and get world buffs, _especially_ when we’re working on progression content.
 - Once a month when the Darkmoon Faire sets up, we encourage people to improve their parses and towards that goal, alts are not allowed that week.
 You are expected to get a minimum of two world buffs (DM buffs count as one).
 There will be the Darkmoon buff, Ony buff, Zanzil buff, and the Dire Maul buffs to obtain.